Stremio-Community/stremio-addon-sdk/README.md

 A modern SDK for building [Stremio](https://www.stremio.com/) addons with TypeScript (or JavaScript).

-> [!NOTE]
-> This project is in active development.
-Version `0.x.y` is usable but may introduce breaking changes between minor releases.
-The upcoming version `1.x.y` will mark the first stable release with semantic versioning guarantees.

 ## ✨ Features

 - 🎯 **Type-safe** - Full TypeScript support with comprehensive type definitions